bajajyukta7/AzsAgenticAIWorkshop/README.md

-# Workloads hub Agent
+# AzS Workshop Agent

-Mutli Agents and tools using Python, Streamlit and AutoGen.
+Single Agent and tools using Python, Streamlit and AutoGen.

 To run it locally: